Why we do what we do

 Working with Suffolk school and setting leaders, we champion Suffolk’s Children and Young People.
 We use evidence to inform evaluation and action to secure continuous improvement in the quality of education so that it meets all pupils’ current and future needs.

-A team of Lead Standards and Excellence Officers (LSEOs) lead and manage the work of the Standards and Excellence Officers who are each deployed to a caseload of schools and work with school leaders to support them with their leadership of their school’s improvement.
-There are also three Senior Standards and Excellence Officers (SSEOs) each with county-wide responsibility for curriculum, vulnerable learners and leadership and governance.
+A team of Regional Leads lead and manage the work of the Standards and Excellence Partners who are each deployed to a caseload of schools and work with school leaders to support them with their leadership of their school’s improvement.

 Officers work with leaders in all maintained schools on a bespoke and regular basis to support them with their school improvement work.
 This support is funded by the Local Authority (LA) as part of its commitment to working with the leaders and governing bodies of all schools.
 The frequency and number of visits, funded by the LA, is flexible and based on evidence dependent on need.